aristoteleo/awesome-bioagent-papers/updater/README.md

-# Auto Updater
+# Auto Awesome Papers Updater

-This script will using the power of LLM and the `synago` agent framework to update the awsome-bioagent-paper README.md file.
+This script will using the power of LLM and the [synago](https://github.com/aristoteleo/synago) agent framework to update the [README.md](../README.md) file.

 # Usage